OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Forms_in_Courses.md

 Another way to save the results is via the menu `Data Archiving -> Surveys`.
 This is the same file as under "Export" in the course run.

 If a questionnaire is integrated into a course as a survey, the questionnaire can be changed in the course to a limited extent using the "Edit" button.
 Texts can be changed but individual blocks can no longer be moved or new areas created or deleted.
 The weighting of a category can still be changed.

+## Changes to forms and included questionnaires

+Please note that once a form has been called up by a participant, the form can only be changed in a limited way.